 Reviewing business financial performance just before the year end, then taking actions to influence how the year end results will look, should be a key element of the annual financial management routine.

-Although tax mitigation is usually the key aim of most company directors performing this task, they should not overlook the impression the accounts will give to other recipients:
+Although tax mitigation is usually the key aim of most company directors performing this task, they should not overlook the impression the accounts will give to other important readers:

 - Credit Rating Agencies,

 - Future Customers or Suppliers,